Plasmanizer/How-to-fix-alt-tabbing-on-Linux-when-playing-FNV-using-Fullscreen-/README.md

 Or use gamescope?

-Note: disabling vsync is necessary because Wine Virtual Desktop locks the game to 60 FPS and limiting fps are also necessary because you don't want FNV to have too high fps.
+Note: disabling vsync is necessary because Wine Virtual Desktop locks the game to 60 fps for some reason and limiting fps are also necessary because you don't want FNV to have too high fps as it can cause instability issues.